zulip/zulip/docs/bots-guide.md

       ```

     * Congrats!
 Now, your bot should be ready to test on the streams you've subscribed it to.

+5. Talk to the bot

+    * Go to the stream that your bot is subscribed to.
+Type "@\<your bot email\>
+      \<some string\>" and your bot should write back to the stream with
+      some response.
+    * If the bot is the help bot, it should return with the following response:      "Info on Zulip can be found here: https://github.com/zulip/zulip"

 ### Test the `followup.py` bot